KosarevDmitry/patterns-example/README.md

 Mostly I took examples from <https://www.dofactory.com/> and "<https://en.wikipedia.org>
 Sometimes I edited them for greater clarity from my point of view.

-I add interesting designs to `OtherPatterns` dir.
+I add the interesting pattern to the `OtherPatterns` dir.

 #### Behavioral
 1. Strategy**  is just implements the meaning of an abstract class or interface and nothing more.